ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 - common_tickers test image is at mbed-os-example-blinky/BUILD/tests/<new_target>/gcc_arm/mbed-os/TESTS/mbed_hal/common_tickers.
 - common_tickers_freq test image is at mbed-os-example-blinky/BUILD/tests/<new_target>/gcc_arm/mbed-os/TESTS/mbed_hal/common_tickers_freq.

-###### 9.1.2.2 Program Image
+###### 9.1.2.2 Program image

 The following procedure requires the image to be flashed to the board.
-You may use Daplink, Eclipse IDE to flash the image.
+You may use DAPLink, Eclipse IDE to flash the image.
 If the new target is already supported by IAR or Keil programming tool, programming can be done using those tools as well.
 They easiest method is to use the command line tool pyocd-flashtool:

 Note: We recommended:
 pyocd-flashtool BUILD/mbed-os-example-blinky.bin or
 pyocd-flashtool BUILD/mbed-os-example-blinky.hex

-###### 9.1.2.3 Execute Tests
+###### 9.1.2.3 Execute tests

 Prior to running tests, make sure the serial port is not already opened by programs like screen, Teraterm etc. Close the program if it's open.
 In addition, verify mbedls lists the new target device.
 Read https://github.com/armmbed/greentea to troubleshoot issues if test doesn't start.

-#### 9.2 Demo Applications
+#### 9.2 Demo applications

 ##### 9.2.1 mbed-os-example-blinky

-###### 9.2.1.1 Application Repository
+###### 9.2.1.1 Application repository

 https://github.com/ARMmbed/mbed-os-example-blinky

-###### 9.2.1.2 Test Procedure
+###### 9.2.1.2 Test procedure

 (1) Build image: